 Ready to Take the Bus to Los Guachimontones?

-There’s a lot of travel time involved to visit Los Guachimontones from Guadalajara.
+There’s a lot of travel time involved in visiting Los Guachimontones from Guadalajara.
 So, I recommend doing what we didn’t do—take the bus there in the morning so you have time to visit the waterfront after seeing the ruins.

 They say there are several restaurants with views.
 And, yes, frog legs are supposedly the must-try dish.